ardittristan/HookMacros/README.md

 You can have more than one macro on a line, for the same hook, but you can't put multiple hooks on the same line.

+### Things to watch out for

+Don't create macros that run from the chat hook *and* create chat messages that take more than 1 seconds to output to chat.

 ## Known non-functional hooks

 * init